THREE IN THE MAGIC CARPET RIDE TRILOGY

 I was raised a

-day in the mid-Nineties, my mother explained the Quaker
+day my mother explained the Live Oak Friends

 Meeting was having trouble

 financing a new meeting house.
-Ever since my parents
+I was well aware of the

-moved to Houston in 1955, the Quaker Meeting was a
+moved to Houston in 1955.
+The local Quaker Meeting was a

 located an affordable property in the

 strapped for cash.
-The dream of owning their new Meeting House
+The dream of owning this very

 seemed just beyond their reach.